brotatotes/bht-automation/bht gen 3/Mark/Chapter 6/Mark 6 38 bht.md

 # Mark 6:38 Commentary Help Text

 ## BHT:
-One of the disciples, Andrew, mentions a boy in the crowd who has five barley loaves and two small fishes, but questions whether it would be sufficient for such a large group.
-Jesus instructs them to bring the offering to Him.
-He says Go and see, prompting them to gather what else they can find.
-The disciples had previously doubted that two hundred pennyworth would be enough.
-This account highlights the humble origins of the meal that would turn into a miraculous feast.
+One of Jesus' disciples, Andrew, informed Him that there was a lad with only five barley loaves and two small fishes among the crowd, but he questioned whether this meager supply would be enough.
+Jesus instructed them to bring the food to Him.
+Andrew suggested that they examine what provisions were available among the crowd.
+This demonstrates Jesus' intent to test their faith and manifest a more astounding miracle.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
 1. "One of His disciples, Andrew, Simon Peter's brother, saith unto Him, There is a lad here which hath five barley loaves and two small fishes: but what are they among so many?"
 (John 6:8; John 6:9).
 2. "Probably this was the whole stock of provisions then at the command of the disciples—no more than enough for one meal to them—and entrusted for the time to this lad."
 3. "He said, Bring them hither to me" (John 6:9).